awt2542/ViewController-for-Framer/README.md

 1. Select two layers, one button and one view (eg. an artboard)
 2. Run the plugin and choose one of the available transitions
-3. Done!
-Your button layer has been renamed.
-Now re-import the changes to Framer
+3. Import the changes to Framer
+4. Set up a ViewController in your project according to the [Getting Started guide](#gettingstarted)

 Get the plugin here: [https://github.com/awt2542/ViewController-for-Framer/archive/master.zip](https://github.com/awt2542/ViewController-for-Framer/archive/master.zip)